juvalen/mb-checker/README.md

 ## Output files
 Script crawls the bookmark file and uses **requests.head** method to access the site.
 It is set a 10" timeout.
 It retrieves the http return code.

-After processing all these files will be found in the _data_ subdirectory:
+After processing all these files will be found in the _output_ subdirectory:

 * valid entry list in `OK.url`